Success Stories:

 8 Months Later

-Development of gross motor movements and foundational patterns that lead to higher level cortical function in the brain
+Development of gross motor movements and foundational patterning leading to higher-level cortical function in the brain

-Improved comprehension of more complex language, as well as an explosion of original thought statements and conversations with multiple exchanges
+Improved comprehension of complex language, original-thought statements, and conversations with multiple exchanges

 Samantha's Brain Improvement

-As Samantha developed the proper connections between areas in her brain, she experienced substantial gains in her physiological and behavioral functioning.
-Connection improvements seen in her follow up qEEG brain map are shown below.
+As the proper connections began to grow between areas in Samantha's brain, she experienced substantial gains in her mobility, communication, and neurodevelopmental milestones.
+Connection improvements seen in her follow-up qEEG brain map are shown below.

-Communication flow between Samantha's Somatosensory Cortex and Superior Temporal Gyrus was lacking by 3.22 standard deviations from a normalized connection.
+The communication flow between the Somatosensory Cortex and Superior Temporal Gyrus was lacking by 3.22 standard deviations from a normalized connection.

-Through Samantha's individualized model of care, activities were implemented that improved her communication flow to +0.58 standard deviations from a normalized connection
+Through Samantha's individualized model of care, activities were implemented that improved the communication flow to +0.58 standard deviations from a normalized connection.

-Communication flow within Samantha's Somatosensory Cortex was locked and/or overly-used by +4.10 standard deviations from a normalized connection.
+The communication flow within the Somatosensory Cortex was locked and overly-used by +4.10 standard deviations from a normalized connection.

-Through Samantha's individualized model of care, activities were implemented that improved her communication flow to +1.47 standard deviations from a normalized connection.
+Through Samantha's individualized model of care, activities were implemented that improved the communication flow to +1.47 standard deviations from a normalized connection.

 Areas of Focus